 All patients diagnosed with Cushing syndrome need to be educated about the side effects of these hormones.
 At the time of discharge, the patient should have a dietary consult and how to prevent osteoporosis.
 The pharmacist should educate the patient on the prevention of peptic ulcer disease, diabetes, and weight gain.
 The nurse should educate the patient on the risk of infections and when to follow up with the healthcare provider.
 All patients diagnosed with Cushing syndrome need long-term follow up until the syndrome has been cured or eradicated.
 (Level V)

 Prolonged exposure to corticosteroids is not a benign event and associated with high morbidity and mortality.
 Individuals diagnosed with Cushing syndrome are a higher risk of death compared to the general population.
-The mortality and morbidity is primarily due to the secondary effects of the drugs like diabetes, hypertension, heart disease, obesity, fractures, osteoporosis and so on.
-In patients in whom the cause is long-term therapy, the prognosis can be improved by the discontinuation of the hormone.
-But the prognosis is worse if the patient has an unresectable tumor secreting the hormones.
+The morbidity and mortality of Cushing syndrome are primarily due to the effects of related conditions such as diabetes, hypertension, heart disease, obesity, and osteoporosis with fractures.
+The prognosis is worse if the patient has an unresectable tumor secreting the hormones.
 More important, the high doses of endogenous glucocorticoids may mask some abdominal signs and symptoms leading to a missed bowel perforation.
 Finally, it is important to be aware that sudden removal of glucocorticoids can also precipitate adrenal crises, hence the withdrawal has to be tapered over a few weeks or months.
 (Level V)